okonomichiyaki/supercat/031-faithful.md

 ✦ Are there any undeclared ambitions and can bot favorable combat for trophies?

 ✦ Can bot Influence any other card?
-(Check "Influence Doctrine")
+(Check "Influence Principles")

 <div class="pagebreak"> </div>
 <#endif>